Thank goodness the original researchers were wrong.

-We're going to end with this because it basically ties it altogether:
+We're going to end with this because it basically ties it all together:

 Cannabidiol Induces Rapid and Sustained Antidepressant-Like Effects Through Increased BDNF Signaling and Synaptogenesis in the Prefrontal Cortex.

 Synaptogenesis means to create new brain pathways and connections.

 The prefrontal cortex is the rational counterweight to the fear center (amygdala)...key to the anxiety circuit.

 Wait a minute...we're talking about the hippocampus.
 Oh yes…